Simultaneous Optical Transmission Spectroscopy of a Terrestrial, Habitable-Zone Exoplanet with Two Ground-Based Multi-Object Spectrographs: Conclusion

 LHS 1140b orbits in the habitable zone of its host M dwarf.
 This world is at the upper end of the radius regime that defines terrestrial planets \citep{Fulton2017}, but we know from radius and mass measurements that it is rocky in nature \citep{Ment2019}.
 However, given the high surface gravity and cool equilibrium temperature of LHS 1140b, its atmosphere is not readily accessible to transmission spectroscopy.

-With this work we set out to ambitiously capture two transits of LHS 1140b while also exploring the synergy between the IMACS and LDSS3C spectrographs.
+With this work we set out to capture two transits of LHS 1140b while also exploring the synergy between the IMACS and LDSS3C spectrographs.
 Because LHS 1140b transits infrequently, ground-based opportunities for observation are rare.
-We designed a multi-year program that employed both Magellan I/IMACS \& II/LDSS3C, though LDSS3C is preferred for M dwarf observations because its red observing mode collects more than twice as many photons as IMACS at the wavelengths where M dwarfs emit the bulk of their photons (Figure~\ref{fig:spectrabinned}).
+We designed a multiyear program that employed both Magellan I/IMACS and II/LDSS3C, though LDSS3C is preferred for M dwarf observations because its red observing mode collects more than twice as many photons as IMACS at the wavelengths where M dwarfs emit the bulk of their photons (Figure~\ref{fig:spectrabinned}).

 Though we are not able to investigate the atmosphere of LHS 1140b in this work, we detail our extraction and analysis pipelines in order to illustrate how we convert raw spectroscopic information into wavelength-calibrated time series.
 We construct both a white light curve and 20 nm wavelength-binned light curves by jointly fitting our data sets.
+In the joint fit white light curves, we achieve an rms of 145 ppm when binning the data to 3-minute time bins; we achieve an rms of 77 ppm when binning to 10-minute time bins.
+The data bin down predictably with the calculated rms.
+Large ground-based telescopes like the Magellans can be used as high-precision white-light photometers to probe deviations in transit shape that may arise from, for example, planetary oblateness or moons.

-Across all of the wavelength-binned light curves we achieve an average uncertainty in $R_p^2/R_2^2$ of 14\% and an average precision of 1.28$\times$ the photon noise.
-We will employ the techniques laid out in this work for ground-based transmission spectroscopy studies of the recently discovered terrestrial worlds LHS 3844b and LTT 1445Ab {Vanderspek2018,Winters2019} with Magellan II (Clay)/LDSS3C (PI Diamond-Lowe).
+Across all of the wavelength-binned light curves we achieve an average uncertainty in $R_p^2/R_s^2$ of 0.028\% and an average precision in the wavelength-binned light curves of 1.3$\times$ the photon noise.
+We will employ the techniques laid out in this work for ground-based transmission spectroscopy studies of the recently discovered terrestrial worlds LHS 3844b and LTT 1445Ab \citep{Vanderspek2019,Winters2019} with Magellan II (Clay)/LDSS3C (PI Diamond-Lowe).
 These worlds do not reside in the habitable zones of their systems, but they are more amenable to atmospheric follow-up.

-Finally, in the \textit{TESS} era, we emphasize the need for robust mass measurements to accompany the detected radii of newly discovered transiting exoplanets.
-Without knowledge of the bulk densities of these worlds we will under- or over-estimate our ability to detect their atmospheres.
+Finally, in the TESS era, we emphasize the need for robust mass and radius measurements of newly discovered transiting exoplanets.
+Without knowledge of the bulk densities of these worlds we will under- or overestimate our ability to detect their atmospheres.